MunKeat/cs4224f-cassandra/README.md

 (env) $ pip install -r requirements.txt
 ```

-3. Download the dataset (.csv file) if you have not, and move them to /data folder
+3. Download the dataset if you have not, and move them to `/data` folder

 ```
 (env) $ wget http://www.comp.nus.edu.sg/~cs4224/4224-project-files.zip